Automated accessibility testing of Android and iOS apps

 In conclusion, automated accessibility testing tools are essential for developers to ensure that their apps are accessible to all users.
 There are a variety of tools available for Android and iOS, both free and paid.
 Developers should choose the tool that best suits their needs and budget.

-If you have written a tool to automatically test mobile accessibility which is not listed, please contact us.
+If you know of tools to automatically test mobile accessibility which are not listed, please create a Pull Request or Issue.